Emmanuel de Rohan-Polduc: Biography

 Rohan was born in la Mancha, Spain on 18 April 1725.
+He was the son of Jean-Baptiste de Rohan, Comte du Poulduc, seigneur de Kercabus, (1691-1755) and his wife, Marie Louise de Velthoven.
 His father was French, but had been banished to Spain.
 He served King Philip V of Spain in the Walloon Guards and then his son, Philip, Duke of Parma as Master of the Horse.
 He was sent as ambassador of Parma to the Holy Roman Emperor Francis I.

 Thanks to a papal brief, Rohan was received into the Order of St. John in the Langue of France.
 He was named Bailiff, and in 1755 Captain-General of the Order's Navy.
 Following the death in 1773 of Grand Master Manuel Pinto da Fonseca, Rohan was considered a potential successor, but Francisco Ximénez de Tejada was elected instead.
 Ximenes' reign was unpopular due to the Order's bankruptcy.
 After the death of Ximenes, Rohan was elected Grand Master on 12 November 1775.
 The following year he convoked a Chapter General of the Order, the first to be held since 1631.